akbar12/wzly/implementation-test-1-crud-api/README.md

 You could also see a Demo Video to give you better understanding how to use these APIs.

 ## Database Migration
-The system could migrate SQL scripts which will be triggered [in the system startup](https://gitlab.com/akbar.anugrah/wzly/-/blob/main/implementation-test-1-crud-api/src/util/database.go#L34).
+The system could migrate SQL scripts which will be triggered [in the system startup](https://github.com/akbar12/wzly/blob/main/implementation-test-1-crud-api/src/util/database.go#L34).

-The new SQL script must be placed in the [migration folder](https://gitlab.com/akbar.anugrah/wzly/-/tree/main/implementation-test-1-crud-api/src/util/migrations).
+The new SQL script must be placed in the [migration folder](https://github.com/akbar12/wzly/tree/main/implementation-test-1-crud-api/src/util/migrations).

 ## Authentication
 The system use JWT token for Authentication.
-You could see it's implementation in the [http request's middleware](https://gitlab.com/akbar.anugrah/wzly/-/blob/main/implementation-test-1-crud-api/src/util/middleware.go).
+You could see it's implementation in the [http request's middleware](https://github.com/akbar12/wzly/blob/main/implementation-test-1-crud-api/src/util/middleware.go).

 ## Logging
 The system prints log (error & info) for any catched error & optional info.
 It will be formatted as JSON.
-You could see it's implementation in the [logger](https://gitlab.com/akbar.anugrah/wzly/-/blob/main/implementation-test-1-crud-api/src/util/logger.go).
+You could see it's implementation in the [logger](https://github.com/akbar12/wzly/blob/main/implementation-test-1-crud-api/src/util/logger.go).

 ## Unit Test
 The system equiped with some unit tests to prevent breaking changes.
-You could see it's implementaion in the common [util](https://gitlab.com/akbar.anugrah/wzly/-/tree/main/implementation-test-1-crud-api/src/util), [business process logics](https://gitlab.com/akbar.anugrah/wzly/-/tree/main/implementation-test-1-crud-api/src/model?ref_type=heads) and [controller](https://gitlab.com/akbar.anugrah/wzly/-/tree/main/implementation-test-1-crud-api/src/controller?ref_type=heads).
 Unit test's files have the `_test.go` prefixes.
+You could see it's implementaion in the common [util](https://github.com/akbar12/wzly/tree/main/implementation-test-1-crud-api/src/util), [business process logics](https://github.com/akbar12/wzly/tree/main/implementation-test-1-crud-api/src/model) and [controller](https://github.com/akbar12/wzly/tree/main/implementation-test-1-crud-api/src/controller).

 ## Design Patter
 The system also implements some of the well known design pattern, such as Singleton and Facade.

 ### Singleton
-You could see Singleton implementation in the [database initialization](https://gitlab.com/akbar.anugrah/wzly/-/blob/main/implementation-test-1-crud-api/src/util/database.go?ref_type=heads#L22) in [main.go](https://gitlab.com/akbar.anugrah/wzly/-/blob/main/implementation-test-1-crud-api/main.go?ref_type=heads#L23).
+You could see Singleton implementation in the [database initialization](https://github.com/akbar12/wzly/blob/main/implementation-test-1-crud-api/src/util/database.go#L22) in [main.go](https://github.com/akbar12/wzly/blob/main/implementation-test-1-crud-api/main.go#L23).

 ### Facade
-The could see Facade implementation in the [logger](https://gitlab.com/akbar.anugrah/wzly/-/blob/main/implementation-test-1-crud-api/src/util/logger.go?ref_type=heads) util.
+The could see Facade implementation in the [logger](https://github.com/akbar12/wzly/blob/main/implementation-test-1-crud-api/src/util/logger.go) util.
 The logger will simplify the utilization of logging library.

 ## System Installation